 It is possible to get to the summit of the cliffs from either Keem Beach or from Lough Accorymore.
 The hike from Keem is more direct but a lot more challenging than from Accorymore.

 Starting the hike from Keem, we feel, is far too steep and exposed for those not accustomed to steep mountain trekking.
+There have been multiple cases of people online attempting to climb from Keem and having to turn back, due to the incredible exposure and steepness.

 We recommend starting from Accorymore, also because you will witness one of Ireland’s most spectacular glacial lakes (Bunafreva West)